wp-plugins/schreikasten/readme.txt

 site you can use it in this plugin too.
 If you don't have an API KEY, create one in [this site](http://en.wordpress.com/api-keys/).

+To edit the comments any user has to have the 'moderate-schreikasten' capability.
+Schreikasten creates this capability and asigns it to the author, editor and administrator roles.
+Use a 3rd party plugin (like the 'User Role Editor') to enable/disable it on each role.

 To add a shoutbox into a page or post, use the tags __[schreikasten:title,items,rssicon]__ or __[schreikasten:items]__, where __title__ should be the text to display as header, __items__ is the number of items to show in every single page, and __rssicon__ (true